Simulating high-accuracy nuclear motion Hamiltonians using discrete variable representation and Walsh-Hadamard QROM on fault-tolerant quantum computers: block-encoding the rovibrational Hamiltonian

-Our procedure assumes LCU block encoding of component block encodings in the Hamiltonian, with each component block encoded with the $d$-sparse model.
-The role of the DVR is to enable sparse matrix representations and efficient use of the $d$-sparse model.
-First, we discuss the LCU layer of the block encoding circuit.
-Consider a matrix expressed as a sum of components
+Our approach assumes a LCU block-encoding of the Hamiltonian, where each component operator is block-encoded using the $\rho$-sparse model.
+The role of the DVR is to enable sparse matrix representations and thereby facilitate efficient use of the $\rho$-sparse framework.
+We first describe the LCU layer of the block-encoding circuit.